 5. Processing employees’ personal data for the purposes of: (i) recruitment, relocation, and performance of an Employee’s contract of employment; (ii) health and safety at work; (iii) exercise and enjoyment of rights and benefits related to employment, including compensation, medical benefits stock plan services, and providing other support services; and (iv) the termination of the employment relationship.

-6. Performing certain corporate functions, such as legal compliance, keeping accounting and tax records, company audits, sales and distribution of FICO products and services.
+6. Performing certain corporate functions, such as legal compliance with federal, state, or local laws; exercising and defending legal claims; keeping accounting and tax records; company audits; sales and distribution of FICO products and services.

 FICO may disclose personal information, in electronic or other form, among FICO affiliates and subsidiaries for the purpose of implementing, administering, and managing your business relationship with FICO, provide the product or service you requested, to contact you in connection with product or service offerings, or for other legitimate business purposes.

-If another company acquires, or plans to acquire, our company, business, or our assets, FICO will also share information with that company, including at the negotiation stage.
+If another company acquires or merges with FICO, or plans to acquire or merge with FICO, our company, business, or our assets, FICO will share personal information with that company, including at the negotiation stage.

 A. Business Solutions.
 FICO sells, licenses, hosts, and distributes software solutions, such as predictive models and analytics, which are built with depersonalized (anonymized or pseudonymised) data.
 FICO clients use the solutions for their business purposes.
 Some solutions are operational: these solutions assist a company in its resource planning, financial projections, and record-keeping, for example.
 Other solutions facilitate the processing of consumers’ personal data.
 Those solutions are designed to be used for: